-Completed data sheets shall be returned to the project engineer for forwarding to the Office of Construction at least 20 days prior to driving piling.
+Completed data sheets shall be returned to the project engineer for forwarding to the Office of Construction and Materials at least 20 days prior to driving piling.
 Prior to forwarding, the project inspector needs to review the forms for completeness.
 Such screening will help to eliminate delays later.
 Check the following:

 n The hammer data area is fully filled out.

 n The piling are listed as indicated on the plans for size, length, and design bearing.